solniva/TMA4320_ScientificComputationNotes/chapter_ode/ExamplesODE.md

 $u'_0=0$ are common choices.

-Van der Pol's equation describes a non-conservative oscillator with non-linear damping.  and can be used (possibly with modifications) to model electrical circuits, heartbeats, and other biological systems exhibiting oscillatory behavior.
+Van der Pol's equation describes a non-conservative oscillator with non-linear damping and can be used (possibly with modifications) to model electrical circuits, heartbeats, and other biological systems exhibiting oscillatory behavior.